Static Safety Factor (SKR)

 Fmax Maximum applied load (N)

-• 1 The basic static load rating is a static load with a constant direction and size where the sum of the permanent deformation of the rolling element and that of the raceway on the contact area under the maximum stress is 0.0001 times the rolling element diameter.
+1 The basic static load rating is a static load with a constant direction and magnitude whereby the sum of the permanent deformation of the rolling element and that of the raceway on the contact area under the maximum stress is 0.0001 times the rolling element diameter.